Rodolph Austin

-Rodolph William Austin (born 1 June 1985) is a Jamaican professional footballer who plays as a midfielder for Portmore United.
+Rodolph William Austin (born 1 June 1985) is a Jamaican former professional footballer who last played as a midfielder for Portmore United.

-He is renowned as a tough tackling central midfielder who can play in attacking and central midfield as well as a central defender.
+Austin is a central midfielder who has played as an attacking midfielder and a central defender.

 He began his career at Portmore United, where he won two Jamaica National Premier League titles and the CFU Club Championship.
 In 2008, he moved to Norway's Brann, contesting four Tippeligaen seasons before moving to Leeds United in July 2012.
 He spent three seasons at the Championship club, scoring eight goals in 101 appearances, and briefly captained the side.

 Austin is captain of the Jamaica national team, for whom he debuted in 2004.
 He was part of their squads in three victorious Caribbean Cup tournaments, as well as three CONCACAF Gold Cups and the 2015 Copa América.

 Club career

 Portmore United

 Austin started his career at Portmore United in Jamaica, scoring six goals in 75 appearances whilst winning the two domestic league titles and the CFU Club Championship.